-Parents of primary and elementary age children are frequently frustrated when they receive no response to the question "what did you do today?"
+Parents of primary and elementary-age children are frequently frustrated when they receive no response to the question, "What did you do today?"
 Children do many activities throughout the day, and it is sometimes difficult to articulate them.
 Also, Montessori typically emphasizes the process over the product, especially in the primary program.
-One strategy may be to ask something specific like "did you cut carrots today, or did you work with the bead chains?"
-Another suggestion is to ask about closing circle or end of day activities and work backward.
-In addition, you might find that after an hour or more at home the child may spontaneously share something from the day.
-This is especially true if they does not perceive talking about school as opening the opportunity for criticism or pressure.
-We also encourage parents to schedule a classroom observation, from which you will come away with greater insight of your child's day.
+One strategy may be to ask something specific like, "Did you cut carrots today, or did you work with the bead chains?"
+Another suggestion is to ask about closing circles or end-of-day activities and work backward.
+In addition, you might find that after an hour or more at home, the child may spontaneously share something from the day.
+This is especially true if they do not perceive talking about school as opening the opportunity for criticism or pressure.
+We also encourage parents to schedule a classroom observation, from which you will come away with greater insight into your child's day.